 Home is the best place to be on a Friday night!

-Fast-forward to our “grown-up” years, we love nothing more than slipping into cozy PJs and cuddling on the couch with a good movie.
-Where we once plotted ways to get into the hottest parties, we’re now trying to come up with excuses to get us out of them!
+Fast-forward to our โgrown-upโ years, we love nothing more than slipping into cozy PJs and cuddling on the couch with a good movie.
+Where we once plotted ways to get into the hottest parties, weโre now trying to come up with excuses to get us out of them!
+We learn when we get older that home is where the heart is.

 Learning is a lifelong adventure

-We thirst for knowledge in a way that our younger selves couldn’t even imagine.
+We thirst for knowledge in a way that our younger selves couldnโt even imagine.
 Seriously, could your 13-year-old self really imagine enjoying reading a new book about nutrition?
-Every single day brings with it a new chance to learn something unexpected, and that’s just amazing!
+Every single day brings with it a new chance to learn something unexpected, and thatโs just amazing!
+Education will always be important and this is something we learn when we get older.

+So these are the 7 things you can learn when we get older.
 See, there really are benefits to growing up!
-As the poet Robert Browning wrote, “Grow old along with me!
-The best is yet to be!”
-Enjoy the journey.
+As the poet Robert Browning wrote, โGrow old along with me!
+The best is yet to be!โ Enjoy the journey.
 As far as we know, we only get one chance at this, so let’s make it count.

 Threa Loren Bongaita says